pcampos119104/restful-store/README.md

 # Udemy Flask

-Fork from my own project, the goal it's to build a more advanced a api rest
+Fork from my own project, the goal it's to build a more advanced rest api

 ## Getting Started